itsBryantP/itsbryantp.github.io/_posts/2023/2023-12-01-ansible-navigator-lima.md

 ### Tips
 - Directories will need to be explicitely mounted for `ansible-navigator` and the EEs to accesss, so you may choose to mount a parent directory that holds all of your Ansible playbooks.

+Many thanks to Carlos Nunez for the simple to follow instructions for installing Lima with Docker.